 Giving Hands operates in Brierley Hill Dudley, West Midlands.
 The Dudley Borough is one of the most deprived boroughs in England (Indices of Deprivation, 2015).
 Report shows that within the borough 31,646 people, representing about 10% of the population live in the 10% most deprived neighbourhoods in England.

-For the past five (5) years, we have been helping the homeless, rough sleepers, the unemployed, the poor and needy, those with severe debt problems, those leaving hostels and rehab centres, those fleeing domestic violence, those with health problems, those who are socially isolated, the underprivileged and disadvantaged, those addicted to substances, those in severe depression, those in crisis, and all those within our reach whose lives are a struggle due to the hardship that they face daily.
+We provide threefold (3) wrap around approach for people living in deprivation with food, clothing, housing & employment support.
+For the past nine (9) years, we have been helping the homeless, rough sleepers, the unemployed, the poor and needy, those with severe debt problems, those leaving hostels and rehab centres, those fleeing domestic violence, those with health problems, those who are socially isolated, the underprivileged and disadvantaged, those addicted to substances, those in severe depression, those in crisis, and all those within our reach whose lives are a struggle due to the hardship that they face daily.

 Evidence to show the need for the project

-As at December 2018, we have supported up to 5,279 people.
-In addition, we prevented 89 households from being made homeless, totalling 356 people.
+As at December 2022, we have supported up to 11,520 people, including families with children.
+In addition, we have prevented 157 households from being made homeless, totalling 628 people.
 74% of our service users were helped food, toiletries, clothing and household items.
 52% were given sleeping bags, mattresses, and beddings.
 16% we provided advice or referred to partner agencies for specialised support.
 As a way of reaching out to families in need that have children, 42% were helped with the provision of toys.
 100% of the referring organizations that work with us report that the support provided by us has made a positive impact on the lives of their clients.

 Our range of services and support provided